-20 U.S.C. § 1232g, 1415
+C 20 U.S.C. § 1232g, 1415 34 C.F.R.

-34 C.F.R.
 Pt.
-99, 300.610, et seq.

-Iowa Code §§ 22; 279.9B, 280.24,.25, 622.10

-281 I.A.C.
-12.3(4); 41
+99, 300.610, et seq .
+Iowa Code §§ 22; 279.9B, 280.24,.25, 622.10 281 I.A.C.
+12.3(4); 41 1980 Op.

-1980 Op.
 Att'y Gen. 720, 825.

-603.3 Special Education

-708 Care, Maintenance and Disposal of School District Records

-901 Public Examination of School District Records

-West Hancock Community School District
+Cross Reference: 501 505 506 507 603.3 708 901 Student Attendance Student Scholastic Achievement Student Records Student Health and Well-Being Special Education Care, Maintenance and Disposal of School District Records Public Examination of School District Records West Hancock Community School District

-REQUEST OF NONPARENT FOR EXAMINATION OR COPIES OF EDUCATION RECORDS andersigned hereby requests permission to exact al education records of: nmine the West Hancock_Community School District's (Leg al Name of Student) (Date of Birth) - The undersigned requests copies of the follow ing official education records of the a above student: The undersigned certifies that they are (check one): (a) An official of another school system in which ch the student intends to enroll. () (b) An authorized representative of the Comptro oller General of the United States. () (c) An authorized representative of the Secretary of the U.S. Department of Education or U.S. Attorney General () (d) A state or local official to whom such is specifically allowed to be reported or disclosed. () (e) A person connected with the student's application for, or receipt of, financial aid (SPECIFY DETAILS ABOVE.) () (f) f) A representative of a juvenile justice agency with which the school district has an interagency agreement. fede undersigned agrees that the information obtainal law without the written permission of the pority age.
-(Signature) (Title) (Agency) APP ROVED: Date: Address: Sign ature: City: Title: State: ZIP: Date d: Phone Number:
+REQUEST OF NONPARENT FOR EXAMINATION OR COPIES OF EDUCATION RECORDS

+The undersigned hereby requests permission to examine the West Hancock\Community School District's official education records of:

+(Leg (Dat te of Birth) r The undersigned requests copies of the following official education records of the above student: The undersigned certifies that they are (check one): (a) An official of another school system in which the student intends to enroll. () (b) An authorized representative of the Comptroller General of the U nited States. () (c) An authorized representative of the Secretary of the U.S. Department of Education or U.S. Attorney General () (d) A state or local official to whom such is specifically allowed to be disclosed. e reported or ( ) (e) A person connected with the student's application for, or receipt o aid (SPECIFY DETAILS ABOVE.) f, financial () (f) A representative of a juvenile justice agency with which the school an interagency agreement. ol district has ()